-The Idaho Botanical Garden honors those who have made gifts through bequests, trusts and other planned gifts through membership in the Legacy Society.
-The generosity of each Legacy member ensures the continued vitality and growth of the Garden from one generation to the next.
+The Idaho Botanical Garden honors those who have made gifts through bequests, trusts and other planned gifts through membership in the Garden Legacy Society.
+The generosity of each Garden Legacy member ensures the continued vitality and growth of the Garden from one generation to the next.
 They make extraordinary, living gifts to loved ones and future guests to our community.
-If you have named the Idaho Botanical Garden in your plans, you are already a member of the Legacy Society.
+If you have named the Idaho Botanical Garden in your plans, you are already a member of the Garden Legacy Society.

 If you are considering a legacy gift, please consult your estate attorney or tax preparer to determine the best way to realize your philanthropic goals.
 All information is kept in the strictest confidence.